Stuycs-K/project03-final-10-lamc/DEVLOG.md

 Fixed timer by replacing fgets() with read - 20 mins Fixed networking by resetting the array of socket descriptors after every iteration - 15 mins Implemented timer into clients - 30 mins

+### 2024-01-15 - Logistics part 3 + Combined chris and socket branches + Prize bug fix
+Found bug where clients read the prize amount as user input and fixed it - 30 mins Imported gamble.c from chris branch into socket branch and shrinked prize size - 30 mins Turned inital handshake into prize extrpolation from servers - 15 mins